cosmos/cosmos-sdk/docs/learn/beginner/01-tx-lifecycle.md

 ### Validation

 Preliminary checks are performed.
-These include signature verification to ensure the transaction hasn't been tampered with and checking if the transaction meets the minimum fee requirements, which is handled by the AnteHandler.
-The Antehandler is invoked during the `runTx` method in `BaseApp`.
+These include signature verification to ensure the transaction hasn't been tampered with and checking if the transaction meets the minimum fee requirements, which is handled by the `AnteHandler`.
+The `Antehandler` is invoked during the `runTx` method in `BaseApp`.

 #### Types of Transaction Checks